 Method 1: For chroma separate tree (CST), signal LFNST index at the first TB with coefficients and share LFNST index with the TB in the same TU; for shared tree, signal LFNST index at luma TB, infer LFNST index to be 0 in case of no nonzero coefficients in luma TB, and share LFNST index with the chroma TBs in the same TU.

 Method 2: Signal LFNST index at TU level before signalling the coefficients of the first TB, which includes signalling the position of last significant coefficient of Cb and Cr before signalling the luma coefficients, and then to decide whether to signal LFNST index according to the positions of last significant coefficients of three colour components.

+Method 3: Combining the proposed method-2, CE6-2.1a, and JVET-O0472, which decides whether to signal LFNST index according to if the positions of last significant coefficients of three colour components point to DC position.

 Compared to VTM5.0, results of the proposed methods are reported as follows.